 While these criteria leave room for several potential gaps within the ranking process, the author believes them to be the best means for selecting (and ranking) the ten deadliest famines in world history.

 Broadly defined, a famine refers to an extreme scarcity of food (or food-based products) that results in prolonged shortages and, in turn, mass starvation (if not remedied).
 It is important to note, however, that more recent definitions of the term argue that famine is not just a lack of food products.
 In fact, various governmental and non-governmental organizations (NGOs) often debate the term “famine” and its overall definition.
 According to the IPC (Integrated Food Security Phase Classification), a famine can be declared after only three specific outcomes have been achieved.
 These include:

-- Overall death rates must exceed 2 deaths for every 10,000 people in the area (each day).
+- Overall death rates must exceed two deaths for every 10,000 people in the area (each day).

-To date, famines have a number of specific causes, including war, drought, excessive rainfall (that kills crops), as well as unfavorable weather conditions in general.
-Likewise, many historical cases of famine were the direct result of genocidal measures implemented by governments to eliminate groups of individuals through the withholding of food, or deliberate confiscation of foodstuffs.
+To date, famines have a number of specific causes, including war, drought, excessive rainfall (that kills crops), and unfavorable weather conditions in general.
+Likewise, many historical cases of famine were the direct result of genocidal measures implemented by governments to eliminate groups of individuals through withholding food or deliberate confiscation of foodstuffs.
 All of these basic causes will be considered in the following list of famines.

 The 10 Deadliest Famines in History

 6. Doji Bara Famine (“Skull Famine”) of 1789

 4. Ukraine Famine of 1932